ADAS Systems – More Trouble Than They Are Worth?

 This may all seem like allot of what ifs and maybes, however the risk is very real and problems are likely, if not so already.
 We are in a transition period were vehicles are adopting technology at a rate faster than it is able to be thoroughly tested in the public domain.
 Like most computer systems and smart technology, it is rolled out in beta phase to be tested live by the public, just like your new phone.
 This is when the system is really put to the test and patches and firmware upgrades soon follow as problems arise.

 Another disadvantage of too much unnecessary technology is it’s outdated quickly, especially in vehicles.
-When a vehicle is the design phase years before production what is current then, may not be current when it is built.
+When a vehicle is in the design phase years before production, what is current then, may not be current when the vehicle is built.
 By the time the vehicle is on the production line its computer technology such as Sat Nav, Stereo, and ADAS systems are already several years old and out of date.
 When the vehicle is more than 5 years old and ready to be resold, customers are hesitant to purchase a vehicle with outdated technology that is no longer supported and expensive to repair.

 Think about it, how many times have you got in a vehicle that has a inbuilt clunky grainy screen and old Sat Nav.
 Worse still, the dealer wants $500 every time you require a system update.
 Much better to use your Smartphone on a dock/dash mount.
 Google Maps work much better, faster and is always up to date.
 Better still, it comes at everyones favourite price, free.